claudiasofiaC/claudiasofiac.github.io/about.md

 quite a bit.
 I have a wide range of interests that include but are not limited to: crochet, housing 50+ plants in my apartment, learning German, rowing, fiber art, cult films and baking.

-I love films and storytelling, I am passionate about how data visualization allows a data scientist different methods and tools in order to tell a story using data.{: .align-center}

 ![pic of me](assets/images/prof_pic2 copy.png){: .align-center}